Skip to main content

 Generate a signing key pair

-Create an asymmetric key pair for an algorithm we support, such as RSA for RS256 or an EC key for ES256.
+Create an RSA key pair for RS256, the signing algorithm we verify.
 You sign JWTs with the private key and publish the public key (next step).

 # RSA 2048